ayonli/next-controller/README.md

 might not be annoying at first, be it can be a real drawback when our program becomes big.

-Hence, this package is meant to solve this problem, it provides an elegant wrapper that allows us writing our backend code in a more traditional MVC controller way, and provides straight forward support of middleware, which is fully compatible with the Express ecosystem, meaning we can use Express
+Hence, `next-controller` is meant to solve this problem, it provides an elegant wrapper that allows us writing our backend code in a more traditional MVC controller way, and provides straight forward support of middleware, which is fully compatible with the Express ecosystem, meaning we can use Express